CSC3170-2022Fall/project-vanward/source/README.md

 Result Display

-    When you run the program db61b.db61b.main, you can just type the contents of .txt files in testing.
+    When you run the program db61b.db61b.main, you can just type the .txt files contents of testing folder in the terminal.
     The table result will be showed in two places: terminal and pop-up windows.